Focus

 One-Minute-Homily

-> In this week's Gospel, Jesus exposes the failure of the law.
+> In this week's Gospel, Jesus exposes the shortcoming of the law.
 He says God does not want people who just follow rules and laws; God wants people who have changed what they value and what they desire -- being right with God in our hearts.

 For Reflection or Discussion